 All data that is considered user data from the point of view of this TOE shall be treated according to its security needs by the user when handled outside of the TOE.
-Specifically, the user software to be loaded shall be stored in the external NVM in one of two ways:

-- It shall be stored encrypted using AES-256-GCM (as defined by [SP800-38D]), together with one or more digital signatures.
-In case one digital signature is used, this digital signature shall either be made according to RSASSA-PSS (as defined by [PKCS#1]) with key size 4096 bits and hash function SHA-256 or SHA-512 (as defined by [FIPS180-4]), or according to ECDSA (as defined by [FIPS186-4]) based on the NIST P521 or brainpool512r1 curves with SHA-512 (as defined by [FIPS180-4].
-In case two digital signatures are used (redundant authentication) then one of each type shall be used.
-The digital signature(s) shall be made with a key corresponding to a value stored in OTP. - It shall be stored encrypted using AES-256-GCM (as defined by [SP800-38D]).
-The SHA-512 digest calculated over the image shall be stored in OTP to enable hash-based verification.
+Specifically, the user software to be loaded shall be stored in the external NVM encrypted using AES-256-GCM (as defined by [SP800-38D]) and shall be stored together with a digital signature according to RSASSA-PSS (as defined by [PKCS#1]) with key size 4096 bits and hash function SHA-256 or SHA-512 (as defined by [FIPS180-4]), or according to ECDSA (as defined by [FIPS186-4]) based on the NIST P256/P384/P521 or brainpool256r1/ brainpool384r1/brainpool512r1 curves with SHA-256/ SHA-384/SHA-512 (as defined by [FIPS180-4]).
+The digital signature(s) shall be made with a key corresponding to a value stored in OTP.
 Additionally, the redundant authentication configuration and a counter corresponding to the image version shall be stored in OTP, and a recovery copy of the user software to be loaded shall be stored in the external NVM to enable the automated recovery function.
 Finally, the user keys shall be handled securely when outside of the control of the TOE.